jmercat/starter-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Research Scientist in Machine Learning
+role: Research Scientist in ML

 # Organizations/Affiliations to show in About widget
 organizations: